phani-sudo/build-guide-1/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

       recipe’s working directory
       ``build-qcom-wayland/tmp-glibc/work/qcm6490-qcom-linux/diag/15.0-r0/temp``.
-   5. Share ``log.do_fetch`` from this path with the Qualcomm CE point of contact. **Note:** Enabling git verbose logging for all recipes can significantly increase the build time.
+   5. Share ``log.do_fetch`` from this path with the Qualcomm CE point of contact.

+   .. note:: Enabling git verbose logging for all recipes
+             can significantly increase the build time.
 It is recommended to enable it only in required recipes on a need basis.

 -  **Failed SP Download with error: <> Sp Download failed.
 ExitCode: 128
    Signal: 0 with errorcode 4**